yum-food/modular_slang/README.md

 ## modular slang

-the idea here is just to make something like slangc.exe, but which doesn't require an entrypoint.
+the idea here is just to make something like slangc.exe, but which treats entrypoints like regular functions.

 basics and gotchas